-When running on Linux hosts, with recent enough kernel (at least version 2.6.31) experimental host PCI devices passthrough is available.2 Essentially this feature allows to use physical PCI devices on host directly by the guest, even if host doesn't have drivers for this particular device.
-Both regular PCI and some PCI Express cards are supported.
-AGP and certain PCI Express cards are not supported at the moment, if they rely on GART (Graphics Address Remapping Table) unit programming for texture management, as it does rather nontrivial operations with pages remapping interfering with IOMMU.
+Essentially this feature allows to directly use physical PCI devices on the host by the guest even if host doesn't have drivers for this particular device.
+Both, regular PCI and some PCI Express cards, are supported.
+AGP and certain PCI Express cards are not supported at the moment if they rely on GART (Graphics Address Remapping Table) unit programming for texture management as it does rather nontrivial operations with pages remapping interfering with IOMMU.
 This limitation may be lifted in future releases.

-To be fully functional, PCI passthrough support in VirtualBox depends upon IOMMU hardware unit, which is not yet too widely available.
-To be exact, if device uses bus mastering (i.e. performs DMA to the OS memory on its own), then IOMMU hardware is needed (otherwise such DMA transactions may override wrong physical memory address, as device DMA engine is programmed using device-specific protocol to perform memory transactions).
-IOMMU functions as translation unit, mapping physical memory access requests from the device, using knowledge of guest physical address to host physical addresses translation rules.
+To be fully functional, PCI passthrough support in VirtualBox depends upon an IOMMU hardware unit which is not yet too widely available.
+If the device uses bus mastering (i.e. it performs DMA to the OS memory on its own), then an IOMMU is required, otherwise such DMA transactions may write to the wrong physical memory address as the device DMA engine is programmed using a device-specific protocol to perform memory transactions.
+The IOMMU functions as translation unit mapping physical memory access requests from the device using knowledge of the guest physical address to host physical addresses translation rules.

 Intel's solution for IOMMU is marketed as "Intel Virtualization Technology for Directed I/O" (VT-d), and AMD's one is called AMD-Vi.
 So please check if your motherboard datasheet has appropriate technology.
-Even if your hardware doesn't have IOMMU, certain PCI cards may work (such as serial PCI adapters), but guest will show warning on boot, and VM execution will terminate, if guest driver will attempt to enable card bus mastering.
+Even if your hardware doesn't have a IOMMU, certain PCI cards may work (such as serial PCI adapters), but the guest will show a warning on boot and the VM execution will terminate if the guest driver will attempt to enable card bus mastering.

-It's not uncommon, that BIOS/OS disables IOMMU by default, so before any attempt to use it, please make sure that
+It is very common that the BIOS or the host OS disables the IOMMU by default.
+So before any attempt to use it please make sure that

-- 1. Your motherboard has IOMMU unit.
+- 1. Your motherboard has an IOMMU unit.

-- 2. Your CPU supports IOMMU.
+- 2. Your CPU supports the IOMMU.

-- 3. IOMMU is enabled in the BIOS.
+- 3. The IOMMU is enabled in the BIOS.

+- 4. The VM must run with VT-x/AMD-V and nested paging enabled.

-- 4. Your Linux kernel was compiled with IOMMU support (including DMA remapping, see CONFIG_DMAR kernel compilation option).
+- 5. Your Linux kernel was compiled with IOMMU support (including DMA remapping, see CONFIG_DMAR kernel compilation option).
 The PCI stub driver (CONFIG_PCI_STUB) is required as well.

-- 5. Your Linux kernel recognizes and uses IOMMU unit (intel_iommu=on boot option could be needed).
-Search for DMAR and PCI-DMA in kernel boot log.